Splitting hairs with transcendental entire functions

-Theorem \ref{thm_1intro} is a consequence of a more general result: in analogy to Douady's ``Pinched Disc Model'' for polynomials, we construct a topological model for the dynamics of any function satisfying its hypotheses.
+Theorem~\ref{thm_1intro} is a consequence of a more general result: in analogy to Douady's ``Pinched Disc Model'' for polynomials, we construct a topological model for the dynamics on the Julia set of any $f$ satisfying its hypotheses.
 So far, all existing models for transcendental entire maps regarded functions in $\B$ with bounded postsingular set.
 The seminal work in this direction is \cite{AartsOversteegen}, where it is shown that the Julia set of certain exponential and sine maps is homeomorphic to a topological object known as \textit{straight brush} (see Definition \ref{def_brush}).
 When this occurs, the Julia set is said to be a \textit{Cantor bouquet}; compare with \cite{Bhattacharjee_exp, lasseTopExp} for other parameters in the exponential family.
-Subsequently, it was shown in \cite{lasseBrushing} that if $f$ is a finite composition of functions of finite order and of \textit{disjoint type}, i.e., with connected Fatou set $F(f)$ and such that $P(f) \Subset F(f)$, then $J(f)$ is a Cantor bouquet.
+Subsequently, it was shown in \cite{lasseBrushing} that if $f$ is a finite composition of finite order maps in $\B$ and of \textit{disjoint type}, i.e., with connected Fatou set $F(f)$ and such that $P(f) \Subset F(f)$, then $J(f)$ is a Cantor bouquet.

-Understanding the dynamics of disjoint type functions is particularly useful, since if $f\in \B$, then for $\lambda \in \C$ with $\vert \lambda \vert$ small enough, the function $\lambda f$ is of disjoint type.
+Understanding the dynamics of disjoint type functions is particularly useful, since if $f\in \B$, then for $\lambda \in \C\setminus \{0\}$ with $\vert \lambda \vert$ small enough, the function $\lambda f$ is of disjoint type.
 In particular, $\lambda f$ is in the \textit{parameter space} of $f$, that is, $f$ and $\lambda f$ are quasiconformally equivalent.
-This implies that their dynamics near infinity are related by a certain analogue of Böttcher's Theorem for transcendental maps \cite{lasseRidigity}.
-One might regard disjoint type functions as having the simplest dynamics among those in the parameter space of $f$, and in particular, they play an analogous role for $f$ as $z\mapsto z^d$ does for a polynomial of degree~$d$.
+This implies that their dynamics near infinity are related by a certain analogue of Böttcher's Theorem for transcendental maps; \cite{lasseRigidity}.
+One might regard disjoint type functions as having the simplest dynamics among those in the parameter space of $f$, and, in particular, they play an analogous role for $f$ as $z\mapsto z^d$ does for a polynomial of degree~$d$.
 If, in addition, $f$ is of finite order, so is any disjoint type map $g\defeq \lambda f$, and by the result in \cite{lasseBrushing} mentioned earlier, $J(g)$ is a Cantor bouquet.
-This is used in \cite{lasseRidigity} to show that when $f$ is hyperbolic, $g\vert _{J(g)}$ and $f\vert _{J(f)}$ are conjugate.
-After identifying some endpoints of $J(g)$, this result is extended in \cite{helenaSemi} to \textit{strongly subhyperbolic} maps.
+This is used in \cite[Theorem~5.2]{lasseRigidity} to show that when $f$ is hyperbolic, $g\vert_{I(g)}$ and $f\vert_{I(f)}$ are conjugate, and that $f$ and $g$ are semiconjugate on their Julia sets, a result extended in \cite{helenaSemi} to \textit{strongly subhyperbolic} maps.
 See also \cite{mashael} for a further generalization.